Mpratama260304/pdf-image-extractor/PRD.md

 - **Success criteria**: PDF file is successfully loaded into memory and validated as a proper PDF document

 ### Image Extraction Engine
-- **Functionality**: Extract embedded images from PDF using pdf.js, with fallback to page rasterization if no images found
+- **Functionality**: Extract embedded images from PDF using pdf.js, with multiple fallback strategies and comprehensive error handling
-- **Purpose**: Core functionality that retrieves all visual content from the uploaded PDF
+- **Purpose**: Core functionality that retrieves all visual content from the uploaded PDF with robust diagnostics
 - **Trigger**: User uploads valid PDF file
-- **Progression**: PDF loaded → Parse document structure → Extract embedded images → If count = 0, rasterize pages at high DPI → Generate metadata (page number, dimensions, format) → Display results
+- **Progression**: PDF loaded → Validate file (size, header, encryption) → Extract embedded images → If count = 0, rasterize pages at high DPI → If errors occur, collect diagnostic data → Display results or friendly error
-- **Success criteria**: All images successfully extracted with correct metadata, or pages rasterized as fallback, within reasonable time (<10s for typical PDFs)
+- **Success criteria**: All images successfully extracted with correct metadata, or pages rasterized as fallback, within reasonable time (<10s for typical PDFs); errors provide actionable feedback with diagnostic downloads

 ### Results Gallery
 - **Functionality**: Display all extracted images in a responsive masonry grid with metadata